Hacker-Ayush-py03/Network-Scanning/README.md

  445/tcp  open  microsoft-ds
  ```

-5.Capture Packets with Wireshark:
+5._Capture Packets with Wireshark:_

- Filter:
+ * _Filter:_
 ```bash
 tcp.port == 80 or tcp.port == 22
 ```
 You can analyze TCP handshake packets (SYN, SYN-ACK, ACK) to understand the scanning process.

-6. Research Common Services
+6. _Research Common Services:_

- Look up what services run on the open ports:
+ * _Look up what services run on the open ports:_

- 22 → SSH (Remote access)
+* 22 → SSH (Remote access)

- 80 → HTTP (Web server)
+* 80 → HTTP (Web server)

- 445 → SMB (File sharing)
+* 445 → SMB (File sharing)

-7. Identify Risks
+7. _Identify Risks:_

-  Open ports expose services — if misconfigured, they can be exploited.
+  * Open ports expose services — if misconfigured, they can be exploited.
   Example:

-  SMB (445) is a known attack vector for ransomware.
+ * SMB (445) is a known attack vector for ransomware.

-  SSH (22) brute force is common if weak passwords exist.
+  * SSH (22) brute force is common if weak passwords exist.

- 8. Save Results
+ 8. _Save Results:_

- Export scan results to a text or HTML file:
+* Export scan results to a text or HTML file:
  ```bash
  nmap -sS 192.168.1.0/24 -oN results.txt
  nmap -sS 192.168.1.0/24 -oX results.xml
  ```

-9. Network Port Scanner Bash Script:
+9. _Network Port Scanner Bash Script:_

-  This Bash script uses nmap to perform a TCP SYN scan (-sS) against your detected local IP range.
+ * This Bash script uses nmap to perform a TCP SYN scan (-sS) against your detected local IP range.
 It installs required tools (on Debian/Ubuntu systems), runs the scan, saves results in multiple nmap     formats (.nmap, .xml, .gnmap) and converts the XML output to an HTML report using xsltproc.
 Output filenames include a timestamp to avoid overwriting previous runs.

- Attempts to detect the local network CIDR (e.g., 192.168.1.0/24).
+ * Attempts to detect the local network CIDR (e.g., 192.168.1.0/24).
 This is a simple heuristic and may not be correct on all setups.

  ```bash
  ip_range=$(ip route | grep -oP '(\d+\.){3}\d+/\d+' | head -1)
  ```

- Runs a TCP SYN scan and writes .nmap, .xml, and .gnmap outputs:
+*  Runs a TCP SYN scan and writes .nmap, .xml, and .gnmap outputs:

  ```bash
  nmap -sS "$ip_range" -oA scan_$timestamp — runs a TCP SYN scan and writes .nmap, .xml, and .gnmap outputs.
  ```

- Converts the Nmap XML to an HTML report:
+ * Converts the Nmap XML to an HTML report:

  ```bash
  xsltproc scan_$timestamp.xml -o report_$timestamp.html — converts the Nmap XML to an HTML report.
  ```

- Outputs are timestamped (format YYYYmmdd_HHMMSS) to avoid overwriting.
+ * Outputs are timestamped (format YYYYmmdd_HHMMSS) to avoid overwriting.

-Requirements:
+ * _Requirements:_

- Debian/Ubuntu-like distribution (script uses apt).
+ * Debian/Ubuntu-like distribution (script uses apt).
 Modify package-manager commands for other distros.

- sudo privileges (or root) for installing packages and running the scan.
+ * sudo privileges (or root) for installing packages and running the scan.

- Permission to scan the target network — only scan networks you are authorized to scan.
+ * Permission to scan the target network — only scan networks you are authorized to scan.

-Usage:
+* _Usage:_

 1.Save the script as ```bash network_port_scanner.sh.```